nickcoleman/hook-use-combined-reducers/README.md

 Pass `state` and the `dispatch` function down via [React's Context API](https://reactjs.org/docs/context.html).

-An example is shown below -- but, it's same as if you'd used single useReducer to generate state and dispatch.
+An example is shown below -- but, it's same as if you'd used a single useReducer to generate state and dispatch.

 You could also pass state and dispatch down via props.